apache/cordova-docs/docs/en/edge/guide/cli/index.md

         $ cordova platform add android
         $ cordova platform add blackberry

-Run any of these from a Windows machine:
+Run any of these from a Windows machine, where _wp_ refers to different versions of the Windows Phone operating system:

         $ cordova platform add wp7
         $ cordova platform add wp8
         $ cordova platform add android
         $ cordova platform add blackberry

-(The _wp_ options refer to Windows Phone versions 7 and 8.)

 Run this to check your current set of platforms: